Whiteknight/Acquaintance/docs/Contraindications.md

 * **Don't**: Use the MessageBus as a God Object for handling all behavior

 * **Do**: Wrap the MessageBus in an abstraction, such as a Facade or Adaptor Pattern, so that dependencies are clearly listed for better testability.
-* **Don't**: Call the MessageBus all over your code, obscuring dependencies and creating spaghetti.
+* **Don't**: Directly call the MessageBus all over your code, obscuring dependencies and creating spaghetti.

 Message-passing in Acquaintance is cheaper than making a remote call to a separate service, but it's much more expensive than passing a message in a language like Objective-C or Erlang.
 You don't want to use Acquaintance for every single method call, and you want to keep performance in mind whenever you employ it.
 Acquaintance works best for passing messages between subsystems or modules, and is not intended to faciliate communication between nearby classes.
+When easily available, a simple method call is always preferrable.

 * **Do**: Use the MessageBus to communicate between modules and bounded subdomains, especially if they require pluggability or loose-coupling.
 * **Don't**: Use the MessageBus to replace simple method calls in a single module or bounded subdomain